Built to Last - Chapter One

 A lightbulb goes off.
 He’s the perfect staff member to take on the charity event—he loves talking to people and is the least likely to make a big deal about crossing the line into my private life by meeting my gym friends.
 A line I guard with highly trained sentries.

 While the thought of Paul stepping out of one box and into another makes me nervous, my gut instinct is that I can trust him.
-I have faith that even though he’ll get to know a side of me that no one else here knows, he’ll be able to compartmentalise the information and keep it away from the clinic.
+I have faith that even though he’ll get to know a side of me that no one else at work knows, he’ll compartmentalise the information and keep it away from the clinic.

 Maintaining a professional distance between myself and my staff has always been a priority because it’s hard to be a boss to friends.
 Plus, by keeping work, the gym, my family, and men separate, there’s no possibility of one impacting the other, and my calendar can operate most efficiently.